someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 st.dataframe(df)
 ```

+For right now these two lines are only here for demo purposes.
 Here we ask Resoto to search for everything that is a compute instance and return it as a [Pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 We then pass the dataframe to Streamlit's `st.dataframe` function to display it as a table in our app.
 Think of dataframes as an Excel spreadsheet.
 They are a great way to work with tabular data and popular in the data science and ML community.
-Resoto stores all of its data in a large [graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph). `resoto.dataframe()` allows us to query the graph and flatten the result into a dataframe that can be directly consumed by Streamlit.
+Resoto stores all of its data in a large [graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph). `resoto.dataframe()` allows us to search the graph and flatten the result into a dataframe that can be directly consumed by Streamlit.

+### Adding more data

+Now that we have a basic app up and running, let's remove those last two lines of demo code and add the data we actually want to display.
+Namely the instance and volume details.

+Switch back to your text editor, remove the last two lines of code from `app.py` (the ones starting with `df =` and `st.dataframe`) and add the following code:

 ## The complete app